What Is A Manhole?

 The standard size of the cover is 56cm in diameter and the depth is more than 0.9.

-Both the frame and cover are made of cast iron, the frame is supporting the cover also the weight of the cover varies from 90 to 270 kg.
+Both the frame and cover are made of cast iron, the frame supports the cover also the weight of the cover varies from 90 to 270 kg.

 The heavy type cover and frame are adopted where heavy traffic load is to be borne and similarly the light type is adopted for light traffic load is to be born.